We are Harvard alumni standing up for academic freedom at Harvard and beyond

 Although the deadline to sign the amicus brief for the court filing has passed, alumni can still sign to indicate support for Harvard’s legal case.
 Sign here.

-Watch our May 27 Webinar
+Watch our May 27 Launch Webinar

 • “As a proud Harvard alum and Maternal-Fetal Medicine specialist, I support President Garber because I believe that true innovation is driven by the diversity of thought, background, and expertise.
 Harvard’s strength has always come from bringing together people with different perspectives and life experiences to expand the limits of our knowledge.
 Throughout history, Harvard has been a driver of paradigmatic shifts—from the development of the smallpox and polio vaccines and groundbreaking work in genetics, to advances in global health and maternal care that save lives every day.
 If you or your loved ones have ever had a PAP smear, MRI or an EKG, you have benefitted directly from work pioneered at Harvard.
 I challenge all of you to learn more about Harvard’s profound contributions to the success and well-being of our country—and to each of us individually.”